humanmade/comment-popularity/README.txt

 * Fixes a bug which prevented the user karma to appear in the single comment template.

 == Changelog ==

+= 1.4.3.2 =

+* Fix a PHP compatibility issue that caused a fatal error on versions that don't support short array syntax.

 = 1.4.3.1 =